tfayiah/tfayiah.github.io/_pages/cv.md

 ======
 ____
 * **_Information Management Officer:_** UNICEF Liberia       - August 2023 to Present
+The role of an Information Management Officer at UNICEF Liberia involves several key responsibilities and achievements, particularly in the context of humanitarian assistance and data management.
+Here are the main aspects of this position:

   _Key Responsibilities:_
   * **Data Collection and Analysis:** Overseeing the collection, management, and analysis of data related to UNICEF's programs and initiatives in Liberia.
   * **Reporting:** Preparing and disseminating regular reports on program progress, outcomes, and impact to stakeholders.